Miami Rare Bird Farm

 The Miami Rare Bird Farm was a seven acre tourist attraction and breeding farm that was active from 1938 to 1961.
 Owned by Alton Freeman, the farm bought, bred, and sold a variety of common and exotic animals throughout its existence.

 The Miami Rare Bird Farm offered animals for purchase as pets, zoo exhibits, and even as an astronaut.
 The farm was known for "the world's weirdest menu" required to feed the animals, but also that the tourism was "just a sideline" to the real business, selling animals.
 The farm sold squirrel and spider monkeys to Fejervary Park to be used in their Monkey Island.
 Ringtail monkeys, woolly monkeys, and a baby ocelot were sold in the local newspaper.
 Plenty of profit was still made by the tourism, but the farm was most known for their animals who went on to become famous.

 Famous successes

 Enos, a chimpanzee who made the first U.S. orbital space flight on November 29, 1961, was bought from Miami Rare Bird Farm in 1960.

 Birds and other animals from the farm were featured in films such as On an Island with You, The Barefoot Mailman, and more.

 Not all of the residents of the Miami Rare Bird Farm were well known for positive reasons.
 Tourists found that some macaws had learned how to make mischief, stealing keys, turning on water taps, and flipping on light switches.
-And that was trouble that only happened on the farm's property.
+And that was only the trouble that happened on the farm's property.